307-765-9900

 The Antler Inn

 Located cross from the Shell Post Office and beside The Shell Store or Old Shell Lodge, The Antler Inn is a great little café and bar.
-The establishment has an authentic Wyoming atmosphere and offers a selection of beer and hamburgers amidst hunting pictures and antlers.
+The establishment has an authentic Wyoming atmosphere and offers a selection of beer, liquor and hamburgers amidst hunting pictures and antlers.
 The owner of The Antler Inn, Al Martin, is an avid outdoorsman, rifle and bow hunter, and can offer patrons insight to the widely unseen areas of Big Horn County.

 Dirty Annie’s Restaurant & Country Store

-A favorite local watering hole in Shell is Dirty Annie’s, a quaint country store and café located alone U.S. Highway 14 heading toward Shell Canyon.
+A favorite local watering hole in Shell is Dirty Annie’s, a quaint country store and café located along U.S. Highway 14 heading toward Shell Canyon.
 Dirty Annie’s offers fishing licenses, Wyoming souvenirs, fast café-style food and a small convenience store.
 Owner Jim hails from Scotland, boasting an impressive moustache many Scotsman would be jealous of.
 Dirty Annie’s is a great place to sit down, grab a hearty breakfast and start the day.
-For more information, visit them online at www.dirtyannies.com.

 The Treasure House Western Antiques

 For those who enjoy antiquing, The Treasure House, owned by local resident, Ed Smith, is a great place to stop.
 The Treasure House is located along U.S. Highway 14 beside Dirty Annie’s.
+Ed is a specialist in repairing saddles and tack.
+He also makes chaps, chinks, belts, etc.

 The Historic Shell Lodge along Highway 14 in the center of Shell

 The Old Shell Lodge dates back to 1892 and is made entirely of locally mined River Rock.
-The lodge was purchased three years ago by a Belgian family, now residents of Shell, who also manage the nearby Hideout Lodge and Guest Ranch.
-Since its purchase, no efforts were spared to renovate this terrific building and the surrounding privately owned park.
+The lodge was purchased in 2006 by a Belgian family, now residents of Shell, who also manage the nearby Hideout Lodge & Guest Ranch.

-The little cabin located next to The Old Shell Lodge was purchased by another Belgian citizen, and has also been entirely restored and renovated.
+The little cabin located next to The Old Shell Lodge was purchased by another Belgian family, and has also been entirely restored and renovated.
 At present, it was also entirely restored and renovated and is available for rent as a vacation property.
 For more information on vacation rentals, visit the “Vacation Rentals” page at www.trapper-creek-guest-ranch.com.

-The Hideout: Combining Horses, Ranching and Cattle drives and cattle work with Great Lodging and Food
+The Hideout Lodge & Guest Ranch: Combining Horses, Ranching and cattle work with Great Lodging, Food and Hospitality

 Authentic Western Art from Shell, Wyo.